 New Year, New Twists: Student Loan Changes in the First Quarter of 2025

-In just the first three months of 2025, we have already seen massive topics affecting borrowers:
+In the first three months of 2025, several major developments have already affected borrowers.

 The Department of Education’s Future